 - Legendary in the Sequel: Played, with since One Piece isn't exactly the sequel of Monsters (it's just that the one-shot takes place in the same world much earlier).
 In the one-shot story, he was already famous (though he didn't know), but by the time of One Piece's story, he has become a legend in his country.

-- Master Swordsman: He was considered "the world's strongest swordman", when he was alive, and even as a zombie manages to be a challenge for Zoro.
+- Master Swordsman: He was considered "the world's strongest swordsman" when he was alive, and even as a zombie manages to be a challenge for Zoro.

-- Mirror Match: He fights twice against Brook and, while he looks different, he uses the same moves because he has his shadow.
+- Mirror Match: Ryuma fights twice against Brook and, while he looks different, he uses the same moves because he has his shadow.
 He wins both matches because he has a stronger body.